 3. Ambylopia (lazy eye)

-Amblyopia is a common condition that affects 2-3% of children in the United States.
+Amblyopia is a common condition that affects approximately 2–4% of the U.S. population.
 It occurs when one eye has weaker vision than the other, causing the brain to favor the stronger eye and ignore the weaker one.
 If left untreated, amblyopia can lead to permanent vision loss in the weaker eye.
 Fortunately, it can be corrected if detected early through regular pediatric eye exams.

 4. Strabismus (crossed eyes)

 Strabismus happens when both eyes don’t line up properly, causing one or both eyes to turn inward or outward.
-It affects about 4% of children in the United States and can lead to amblyopia if left untreated.
-Treatment options include eyeglasses, patching therapy, or even surgery depending on the severity of the condition.
+It affects an estimated 4% of the U.S. population and can lead to amblyopia if left untreated.
+Treatment options include eyeglasses, patching therapy, or even surgery, depending on the severity of the condition.

 5. Conjunctivitis (pink eye)